UKPLab/CARE/docs/source/for_developers/frontend/coordinator.rst

       - Type
       - Required
     * - modelValue
-      - Two-way bound data array for all choices
+      - Two-way bound data array for all choices (stores the selected/configured rows).
       - Array
       - False
     * - options
+      - Configuration object that defines both:
+        - The target table for storing selection/configuration.
-      - Configuration object (must define target table and filtering logic)
+        - The source and filtering logic for available choices.
       - Object
       - True